CrunchyData/doc-content-guide/06-writing-technical-content.md

 Capitalize proper names of Crunchy Data products, features, pages, tools, and teams when directly mentioned.

-In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the app.
+In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the tool.

 -